C-65

 Prevention Plan

-A written workplace harassment and violence prevention plan — implemented and reviewed at least every three years or after any occurrence.
+A written harassment and violence prevention plan — implemented and reviewed at least every three years or after any occurrence.

 📢